Nick Black MD FFPH FRCS FRCPE DRCOG DCH

 Nick Black's Teaching

 My principal Masters' teaching contribution is as organiser of the Health Services module and deputy organiser of the distance learning version.
 I also contribute sessions on 'how to write a paper' and ' giving oral presentations' as part of the transferable skills programme for research degree students.
 During 2003-6 I led the development of the new distance learning version of the MSc Public Health, acting as co-editor of the series of 20 books and co-author of two of them.
-I chair the Distance Learning MSc Public Health Examination Board and am a member of the Higher Education Academy.

 Nick Black's Research